mcosovic/JuliaGrid.jl/docs/src/manual/observabilityAnalysis.md

 # [Observability Analysis](@id ObservabilityAnalysisManual)
 Observability analysis can typically be performed prior to executing the state estimation algorithm, and its primary task is to ensure the existence of a unique state estimator.
 In other words, the system of equations used in the state estimation algorithm should be solvable.

-Traditionally, observability analysis, which involves identifying observable islands and restoring observability using set of pseudo-measurements, can be performed before both AC and DC state estimation.
+Traditionally, observability analysis, which involves identifying observable islands and restoring observability using a set of pseudo-measurements, can be performed before both AC and DC state estimation.
 In this context, users can detect two types of observable islands: flow islands and maximal islands:
 * [`islandTopologicalFlow`](@ref islandTopologicalFlow(::Measurement)),
 * [`islandTopological`](@ref islandTopological(::Measurement)).